 Western companies having problems in China is a popular topic in media.
 But some foreign businesses actually thrive there.
-Watch this short Stanford video with Gary Locke, U.S. Ambassador to the People’s Republic of China, about how foreign businesses can succeed:
+Watch this short Stanford video with Gary Locke, former U.S. Ambassador to the People’s Republic of China, about how foreign businesses can succeed:

 According to Ambassador Locke, “one way is to find a Chinese partner and build your business from the ground up including jointly pursuing R&D”.
 When the Chinese have a stake in your business they are more likely to support it.
 That’s how, for instance, IBM Research operate their research centers in China.